espeak-ng/espeak-ng/docs/mbrola.md

 where `ph_english` is phoneme definition for particular language

-Note that `ph_language` file can both extend ore override phoneme definitions in `phonemes` file.
-Translations for all these should be given in the mbrola phoneme translation file.
+Note that `ph_language` file can extend or override phoneme definitions in `phonemes` file.
+Translations for all defined phonemes should be given in the mbrola phoneme translation file.

-If the language's `*_list` or `*_rules` files includes rules to speak words "as English" the mbrola phoneme translation file should include rules which translate English phonemes into near equivalents, so that they can spoken by the mbrola voice.
+If the language's `*_list` or `*_rules` files includes rules to speak words "as English" the mbrola phoneme translation file should include rules which translate English phonemes into near equivalents, so that they can spoken by the Mbrola voice.

+For latest Linux verson of `mbrola` you can get list of diphones for particular language by entering command:

+      mbrola -d /usr/share/mbrola/en1/en1

+where `/usr/share/mbrola/en1/en1` is location of the voice file.

 When phoneme translation source file is compiled (look at next section) `espeak-ng-data/mbrola_ph/xxN_phtrans` file is created.

-### 3. Compile and update Makefile.am file
+### 3. Compile voice and update Makefile.am file

 Separate Mbrola voice can be compiled using comand: